 CREATING A FLEET

-and the second second

 Each ship, crew, piece of equipment, and sea creature has a point cost.
-Ships, crew and sea creatures

-belong to one of ten nations:
+Ships, crew and sea creatures belong to one of ten nations:

-0 America Barbary Corsain r 🙇 Cursed

-England France 🎉 Jade Rebellion

-Mercenary Pirate Spain

-Viking

-Equipment can be used by any nation; they have the rysymbol on their cards.
+Equipment can be used by any nation; they have the symbol on their cards.